sydasif/my-awesome-blog/README.md

-# Awesome Blog & Video
+# Awesome NetDevOps Blog

+Combining Networking and DevOps benefits to solve the challenges of network configuration.

 ## Python